henzki/Foodie/README.md

 # Foodie

-Foodie App stores different foods with a few properties.
+Foodie App stores different foods with a few properties, like name, link to recipe, and image and so on.

-- Name of the dish
-- How long it takes to make
-- A link to the recipe
-- Image of the dish
-- A category, for example: soup, dinner etc.
-- A cuisine, for example: italian, japanese etc.
+### Technologies

+- Java Spring Boot
+- HTML
+- CSS
+- MySQL

 ## Front page: